United Kingdom military aircraft registration mark: AA100 to ZZ999

-By 1940, the registration number Z9978 had been allocated to a Bristol Blenheim, and it was decided to restart the sequence with a two-letter prefix, starting at AA100.
+By 1940, the registration mark Z9978 had been allocated to a Bristol Blenheim, and it was decided to restart the sequence with a two-letter prefix, starting at AA100.
 This sequence is still in use today.
-Until the 1990s, this two-letter, three-numeral registration number sequence, had numbers in the range 100 to 999.
-An exception to this rule was a Douglas Skyraider AEW1 which received the UK serial WT097, which incorporated the last three digits of its US Navy Bureau Number 124097.
-Recently, past unassigned registration numbers, including those having numerals 001-099, have been assigned.
+Until the 1990s, this two-letter–three-numeral registration mark sequence, had numbers in the range 100 to 999.
+An exception to this rule was a Douglas Skyraider AEW1 which received the UK registration mark WT097, which incorporated the last three digits of its United States Navy (USN) Bureau Number 124097.
+Recently, past unassigned registration mark numbers, including those having numerals 001–099, have been assigned.